Inspecting a Run

 text

-on-CPU ms off-CPU ms samples blocked tid name
+cpu ms target ms off-CPU ms samples spans kind blocked tid name

 …

 The blocked column names the largest off-CPU bucket for that thread — one of idle, lock, sem, ipc, ioR, ioW, ready, sleep, conn, other.
-It tells you why a thread spent time off-CPU, which stax flame (on-CPU only) cannot.
+It tells you why a thread spent time off-CPU.

 flagmeaning